moonchild-glitch/statistical-computing-/README.md

 - Kevin Machogu — BSCCS/2023/66850
 - Sharlen Kinyua — BSCCS/2023/59148

-This repo contains small examples in Julia, Python, and R under `BasicsOfData/`.
+This repo contains small examples in Julia, Python, and R under `BasicsOfData/`, and an R lesson on arrays and data frames in `Arrays and DataFrames/` that explains arrays, matrices, lists, and data frames with simple modeling and plots.

 ## Prerequisites